kestraI/cutesaver/readme.md

 Cuteness, cuteness everywhere!
 Something I threw together whilst waiting for a flight - this simple set of scripts loops through a few pre-defined ASCII images.

-To run the app, simply execute the script in the root folder as follows:
+To run the app, simply execute the script in this repo's root folder as follows:

 ```bash:
 ./cute